All Episodes

 Well, they did the same thing after Social Security.

-They were giddy and they were happy, and they said, We kept the president's hands off your social security.
+They were giddy and they were happy, and they said, we kept the president's hands off your Social Security.

-And the trust fund uh uh this is it it's sort of a myth anyway, it's an accounting thing, but they just apply the trust fund money to the general revenue and they lower the deficit by so doing.
+Well, at some point, if nobody's hands get on that program and fix it and reform it, and this is just one small example of it here, and the trust fund, this is, it's sort of a myth anyway, it's an accounting thing, but they just apply the trust fund money to the general revenue and they lower the deficit by so doing when that money is not available for anything but social security.

-But and that's the problem.
+And that's the problem.

 And they will have portrayed themselves as the ones who stood in the way of doing anything about it.